christc4/websites-2024/archive.avsbq.org/think/quotes.md

 > _We cannot deny the fringes of society but we should never place them in the center.
 Gargoyles belong on the outside of Churches, not at the Altar_

 > _Ned said Homer was his true test from God to see if he's worthy to go to heaven_

+> _Before you heal someone, ask him if he's willing to give up the things that make him sick_